Death of David Rossi: Controversies

 The television show Le Iene strongly highlighted the case, pointing out that some of the people involved had attended several sex parties.
 Due to this the public prosecutor of Genova launched an investigation, searched an envoy of the show Le Iene and collected some documents in his possession.

 During the investigation, it turned out that Rossi's watch was not on his wrist at the moment of the fall, but it was thrown out of his office window twenty minutes later.

 A magistrate who was investigating the incident was threatened with death when a 9mm handgun bullet was delivered to him.

 Camera footage showed that two people approached Rossi while he was still alive, but walked away shortly after, without aiding him.

 As a result of the dismissed investigations, in 2020 the public prosecutor of Genova started investigating the magistrates, who were involved in the case to ascertain the correct execution of the activities.

 Parliamentary Committee

 On 11 March 2021, the Chamber of Deputies established the Parliamentary Committee of Inquiry on the death of David Rossi, tasked with precisely reconstructing the facts, causes and reasons which lead to the death of Rossi and possible third-party responsibilities.
 The committee is chaired by the deputy of Forza Italia Pierantonio Zanettin.
+The final report was submitted on 15 September 2022, but the results were disputed.

+On 22 March 2023, a new parliamentary commission was established, beginning their work on 5 March 2024.